gear-tech/gear/README.md

 ## Run you first smart contract

+Prepare your program
+1. Choose an example program from [examples](https://github.com/gear-tech/gear/tree/master/examples) or use your own program
+2. Follow the [instruction](https://github.com/gear-tech/gear/blob/master/examples/README.md) to build the Rust to WebAssembly program

+### Upload program from UI

 1. Go to [https://idea.gear-tech.io](https://idea.gear-tech.io)

 2. Sign in to Gear via Telegram of Github account